OpenSignLabs/OpenSign/docs/docs/self-host/docker/run-locally.md

 ## Steps to run OpenSign™ with docker in macos/linux:
   1. Firstly install docker and make sure it is running while moving to next steps.
-  1. Now open terminal then type `git clone https://github.com/OpenSignLabs/OpenSign` and hit `Enter` it will clone OpenSign project in your local.
+  2. Now open terminal then type `git clone https://github.com/OpenSignLabs/OpenSign` and hit `Enter` it will clone OpenSign project in your local.
-  2. then type `cd OpenSign` command and hit `Enter` this will open OpenSign project in terminal.
+  3. Then type `cd OpenSign` command and hit `Enter` it will open OpenSign project in terminal.
-  3. then type `make build`
+  4. Then type `make build` command it will start create container image.
+It will take sometime to build and start.
+  5. Next time if you want to run docker image just open docker and run opensign container by clicking on play button from actions.

+*Note: If you want our updated feature in your docker container just delete opensign container and just follow steps again.*

 ## Steps to run OpenSign™ with docker in windows:
   1. Setup WSL 2 in windows.
 To install WSL 2 refer below video